 What is optimism?

 Of course, optimism is also lacking in many children.
-Anyway, it is their attitude that can become the starting point for regaining such an important point in anyone’s life: optimism.
-According to Wikipedia, optimism is “an attitude reflecting a belief or hope that the outcome of some specific endeavour, or outcomes in general, will be positive, favourable, and desirable”.
+Anyway, it is their attitude that can become the starting point for regaining such an important point in anyone’s life: optimism. optimism is “an attitude reflecting a belief or hope that the outcome of some specific endeavour, or outcomes in general, will be positive, favourable, and desirable”.

 Optimism is therefore a positive emotional response that you choose to give to your life.
 It needs a reasoned strategy that constitutes the path to take to face difficult situations by managing to benefit from each of them.
 It is a predisposition to see reality from its best side.

 Even in the professional field, maintaining a positive attitude in the face of situations helps you to be more productive and able to identify solutions.
 This happens by concentrating your energies on achieving results.
 In this way, concentration is strengthened, the sense of boredom is eliminated and the effort that work can often require is less felt.

 The business card of the optimist is the sincere smile he shows when he faces the days in a good mood.
 Regardless of external conditions, he is well aware of not being able to change them but he can do a lot by acting on himself.
 The best ally of optimism is the hope that suggests a bright future.
 It is the will to try and try again without ever giving up.
 Hope helps you find the best energies and when it meets intuition, anything can happen, without boundaries of thought, time and space.

 Becoming optimistic does not mean suddenly becoming indifferent, selfish or arrogant towards others.
 It simply means learning how to actively converse with yourself when facing a personal defeat or a particularly difficult challenge.
 In essence, it’s about learning the ability to engage in a more encouraging inner dialogue about your adversity.